keithshep/llvm-fs/README.md

       supported)
     * the list of top level function definitions in your quotation must end with a single unit value `()`

+  These limitations are not set in stone and new F# language features may be added in the future as long as doing so maintains the goal of having an almost direct mapping from F# code to LLVM code.

 To get a better idea of how you can build functions with quotations take a look at the examples in `test/quotetest.fs` which generates all of the functions